Australia Subclass 485 Visa – Guide 2026 + Stay-Back Calculator | Guide to Heights QEAC #10439

 1. Identity Documents

-Passport — photo page, bio data, issue & expiry dates
+Passport — photo/bio page, issue & expiry

-Must be valid for intended stay duration
+Valid for your intended stay

 National Identity Card (if applicable)